open-component-model/ocm-spec/doc/glossary.md

 ### [Component Descriptor Normalization](02-processing/05-component-descriptor-normalization.md)<a id="compdescnorm"/>

-The mapping of the elements of a [component descriptor](#compdesc) into an immutable format containing only signature relevant information used to calculate a digest.
+The mapping of the elements of a [component descriptor](#compdesc) into stable format containing only signature relevant information used to calculate a digest.

 ### [Component Identity](01-model/02-elements-toplevel.md#component-identity)<a id="compid"/>

 The globally unique identity of a [component](#component).

+### Component Name<a id="compname"/>

+Identifies a component.

 ### [Component Repository](01-model/01-model.md#component-repositories)<a id="comprep"/>